Documents from past cycles are available for download below.

 The Deaf Learner Symposium was held to better understand the needs of deaf learners.
 Professionals from across the country compiled current practices, policies, challenges, and methodologies.
 The goal was to improve access and opportunity for deaf students.

 A comprehensive needs assessment was conducted as part of the first funding cycle from 2012 to 2016.
-More than 1,500 deaf individuals, parents, and professionals participated in surveys, interviews, and focus groups in the spring and summer of 2012.
+More than 1,500 deaf people, parents, and professionals participated in surveys, interviews, and focus groups in the spring and summer of 2012.
 The full details of the needs assessment methods, participants, and results are provided in this report.